Professor

 TEL: 310-825-4033

-Professor Kim completed her MS and PhD at the University of Washington under David Notkin and held faculty positions at UT Austin and UCLA.
-She graduated as No. 1 among all students in KAIST and received the Korean Ministry of Education, Science, and Technology Award, the highest honor given to an undergraduate student.
-She served 8 years as a live-in faculty member in UCLA residence halls to offer mentoring and received the Doc Stevenson Faculty-in-Residence Award.
+Professor Kim completed her MS and PhD at the University of Washington under David Notkin and held a faculty position at UT Austin prior to UCLA.
+She graduated as No. 1 among all students in KAIST and received the Korean Ministry of Education, Science, and Technology Award, the highest honor given to an undergraduate student in Korea.
+She served 8 years as a live-in faculty member in UCLA residence halls to mentor undergraduate students and received the Doc Stevenson Faculty-in-Residence Award.
 She created Mommy Computer Science Camp, featured in PC Magazine.

-(regression test augmentation with LLM), accepted to ICSE
+Congratulations on Change-And-Cover (regression test augmentation with LLM), accepted to ICSE 2026.

 Thanks to Samsung for sponsoring projects